 For those interested in downloading a copy of my thesis, “Nonradiating Sources and the Inverse Source Problem”, click here.

-Not too long ago, a description of my research group’s work on singular optics with polychromatic light was published (unbeknownst to us) in a Russian science magazine.
+Some time back, a description of my research group’s work on singular optics with polychromatic light was published (unbeknownst to us) in a Russian science magazine.
 A pdf version of the article can be viewed here.
 For an English description of this research, see paper 22.
 To see an article about the experimental confirmation of this research, click here.

 Some of my work on partially coherent beams propagating through turbulence has been verified experimentally.
 To see an article about this, click here.